 Where:

-• [CATEGORY]: This is an optional argument specifying the category your cookbook belongs to.
+• [CATEGORY]: Optionally, the category your cookbook belongs to.
 It helps organize cookbooks in Artifactory (for example, “Web Servers”, “Databases”, or “Monitoring”).
+For example:

 knife artifactory share nginx "Web Servers"